NikhilGoparapu/Data-606-Capstone-Project/README.md

 </ul>

 <h3>Data</h3>

-* This folder has a link to original data set which consists of raw byte files ans asm files.
+* This folder has a link to original data set which consists of raw byte files ans asm files.<br>
-* It has a sub folder names <b>Preprocessed Data</b> which has all the intermediate datasets in the compressed format which created during feature engineering.
+* It has a sub folder names <b>Preprocessed Data</b> which has all the intermediate datasets in the compressed format which created during feature engineering.<br>
-* It also contains a <i>Labels.csv</i> file which consists the class label for each file.
+* It also contains a <i>Labels.csv</i> file which consists the class label for each file.<br>